Spin Current Generation Controlled by the N\'{e}el State in a Compensated Ferrimagnet

-The total Hamiltonian of the system is given by $H = H_{\text{CF}} + H_{\text{NM}} + H_{\text{int}}$.
-The spin current is calculated in the same way as for spin pumping and is obtained as Eq.~(\ref{spincurrent}).
-The only difference is that the temperatures of the CF and the NM differ.
-Using the linear approximation with respect to $\Delta T$,

-where $\beta = (k_{\rm B}T)^{-1}$ is the inverse temperature.
-This expression captures the thermal energy imbalance that drives the spin Seebeck current across the CF/NM interface.
-By substituting this expression into the general spin current expression, Eq.~(\ref{spincurrent}), we obtain
+where $\beta = (k_{\rm B}T)^{-1}$ is the inverse temperature and $\zeta_{\bm k}=2C_{\bm k}/(A+B)$.
+This expression reflects the thermal energy imbalance that drives the spin Seebeck current across the CF--NM interface.
+Equation~(\ref{eq:SSEspincurrent}) shows that when the two sublattices A and B are equivalent (i.e., $K_{\rm A}=K_{\rm B}$), the spin current vanishes since $|\omega_{+,\bm k}|=|\omega_{-,\bm k}|$.
+This result is consistent with the vanishing of the spin Seebeck effect in conventional antiferromagnets with equal interfacial exchange couplings on the two sublattices at zero external magnetic field~\cite{Masuda2024}.